ColinGilbert/polyvox/documentation/TextureMapping.rst

 Triplanar Texturing
 -------------------
 The most common approach to texture mapping smooth voxel terrain is to use *triplanar texturing*.
 The basic idea is to project a texture along all three main axes and blend between the three texture samples according to the surface normal.
 As an example, suppose that we wish to write a fragment shader to apply a single texture to our terrain, and assume that we have access to both the world space position of the fragment and also its normalised surface normal.
 Also, note that your textures should be set to wrap because the world space position will quickly go outside the bounds of 0.0-1.0.
-The world space position will need to have been passed through from earlier in the pipeline while the normal can be computed using one of the approaches in the lighting (link) document.
+The world space position will need to have been passed through from earlier in the pipeline while the normal can be computed using one of the approaches in the :doc:`lighting <Lighting>` document.
 The shader code would then look something like this [footnote: code is untested as is simplified compared to real world code. hopefully it compiles, but if not it should still give you an idea of how it works]:

 .. sourcecode:: glsl